dachou/dachou.github.io/_posts/2018-09-13-multiple-inheritance.md

 _(from <https://www.uml-diagrams.org/generalization.html>)_

 To clarify - I don't think multiple inheritance is inherently 'bad'; I think it is an elegant solution for when we do want to inherit implementation and/or state from parent/super classes (such as classes that have orthogonal behaviors).
-But I was fascinated by the diverse perspectives on this language construct, and how different approaches were taken in designing Java and C#, which don't support multiple inheritance of implementation and state (some think that inheritance of type, or interfaces, is a form of inheritance too but I tend to think of that as design by contract using abstract types as opposed to inheritance).
+But I am fascinated by the diverse perspectives on this language construct, and how different approaches were taken in designing Java and C#, which don't support multiple inheritance of implementation and state (some think that inheritance of type, or interfaces, is a form of inheritance too but I tend to think of that as design by contract using abstract types as opposed to inheritance).

 ## Design Principles